jonathanking/sidechainnet/README.md

         "date": "January 20, 2020"
         }
 ```
 By default, the `load` function downloads the data from the web into the current directory and loads it as a Python dictionary.
 If the data already exists locally, it reads it from disk.
-Other than the requirement that the data must be loaded using Python, this method of data loading is agnostic to any downstream analyses
+Other than the requirement that the data must be loaded using Python, this method of data loading is agnostic to any downstream analysis.

 ### Loading SidechainNet with PyTorch DataLoaders
 The `load` function can also be used to load SidechainNet data as a dictionary of `torch.utils.data.DataLoader` objects.
 PyTorch `DataLoaders` make it simple to iterate over dataset items for training machine learning models.
 This method is recommended for using SidechainNet data with PyTorch.